getspams/spams-python/README.md

 ```

-### Testing the interface :
+### Testing the interface

 ```bash
 python tests/test_spams.py -h # to get help python tests/test_spams.py    # will run all the tests
 ```

 ### Comments

 Carefully install libblas & liblapack.
 For example on ubuntu, necessary to `sudo apt-get -y install libblas-dev liblapack-dev gfortran`.
-For MacOs, you most likely need to `brew install gcc openblas lapack`
+For MacOs, you most likely need to `brew install gcc openblas lapack`.

+For better performance, we recommand to use the MKL Intel library library that for instance is available Anaconda Python distribution.